mne-tools/mne-python/doc/source/manual/convert.rst

     The fif and hpts input
-    files are assumed to contain data in the  MNE head coordinate system, see Section 5.3.
+    files are assumed to contain data in the  MNE head coordinate system, see :ref:`BJEBIBAI`.
 With this option present, the data are transformed to the MNE head coordinate system with help of the fiducial locations in the data.
 Use this option if this is not the case or if you are unsure about the definition of the coordinate system